dangtuanhuy/assembla-to-jira-migration/README.md

 The issues are redistributed to the sprints they belong to and the most recent sprint is set as the `active` sprint.

+If the milestone title is not less than 30 characters, then it will be truncated with an ellipsis before assigning the sprint name to it.

+In order to be able to create a sprint, both a start and an end date must be provided.

+If no start date is given, then by default a date 2 weeks previous to the end date will be used, and if there is no end date provided, then 2 weeks before the current date will be used.

+If no end date is given, then by default a date 2 weeks after the start date will be used, and if there is no start date provided, then 2 weeks after the current date will be used.

 #### Errors

 You might receive an `403 Unauthorized` error.
 If this is the case, go to the Jira application, login as admin and try again.